wp-plugins/post-pay-counter/readme.txt

 3. Visit the settings page first.
 The plugin already comes with a predefined set of settings, but I am sure you will want to configure it to better suit your need.
 4. That's it, done!
 You should now check the stats page for results.

+== Frequently Asked Questions ==
+= Can I include in the stats the posts published before the plugin was installed = Sure you can.
+Just head to the Options Page and use the *Update countings* button in the *Update stats* box.
+This can take the plugin a little time depending on the number of published posts.

+= The plugin hangs up when using the Update stats function = This happens due to large databases.
+Try to increase the *max_execution_time* in your server's php.ini file, and see if the problem get solved.

 == Changelog ==
+= 1.1.2 =
+* Stats are not generated during installation anymore.
+This is to prevent the plugin hanging on activation due to large databases.
+If you still want to have old stats, use the *Update Stats* box in the Options Page.

 = 1.1.1 =
 * Made the install process lighter.